Berberis vulgaris: benefits, dosage, contraindications

 Antihypertensive

-Barberry has a long use in traditional Iranian medicine and traditional Chinese medicine for the treatment of hypertension.
-Its mechanism of action involves increasing acetylcholine and causing peripheral vasodilation by anti-cholinesterase.
+Barberry has a long history of use in Iranian traditional medicine and in Traditional Chinese Medicine for the treatment of hypertension.
+Its mechanism of action consists of increasing acetylcholine and inducing peripheral vasodilation through anticholinesterase activity.

 Usages associés